saffronsoftware/Dom.coffee/README.md

 * `selector`: A selector string

 ##### Returns
 A new Dom instance with the element's children that match `selector`.
+If the current instance has more than one element, this function will return a flat array with the found children for all elements.

 ### Checks